-According to Sheffield, the industrial look features “unfinished woods, metals, and exposed structural work.”
+According to NYIAD, the industrial look features “unfinished woods, metals, and exposed structural work.”

 What I love about industrial design is how lighting is so integral.
 Not only do the right fixtures (like the galactic chandelier shown above) add to the raw, material aesthetic, they also keep your bare-bones rooms from feeling too dismal.

 Here are a few other “industrial” lights that will keep your home looking modern and mechanized, but never bleak.

 Nothing embodies industrial style better than a deconstructed and boldly architectural desk lamp.
 These fixtures are iconic, and with good reason – they make function stylish.
 You can use them traditionally in your home office or workspace, but they also work as highly convenient bedside and reading lights.

 If you’re looking to add more exposed building elements, you can’t go wrong with versatile track lighting.
 These fixtures fit many design styles, but are especially perfect for the industrial look – warding off any gloom without adding any frills.
 You can angle the light almost anywhere you need it – over open countertops, in living rooms, even to highlight a raw brick or textured wall treatment.